Footpath 4.5: New maps and user guides

 UK rights of way

-Now you can enable a new map overlay for the Footpath Outdoors and Satellite Outdoors map styles that highlights designated rights of way in the United Kingdom.
+Now you can enable a new map overlay for the Footpath Topo and Satellite Topo map styles that highlights designated rights of way in the United Kingdom.
 These highlights are adapted from the definitive maps published online by most councils in the UK.

 These highlights are in addition to the local paths sourced from OpenStreetMap that are already available in Footpath’s maps.